Last updated: April 23, 2026

 - Confederate forces: A brigade of roughly 600–800 cavalry under Col. John Adams, moved out of Chattanooga on orders from Gen. P.G.T.
 Beauregard.

 - Outcome: Union victory.
 Federal losses were two killed and seven wounded.
-About 20 Confederate dead are buried, unidentified to this day, in the Bean-Roulston Cemetery near the church.
+About 20 Confederate dead are buried, unidentified to this day, at the Bean-Roulston Graveyard about three quarters of a mile north of the church.

 - Significance: The 79th Pennsylvania's first engagement of the war, and a tactical win that helped open the way for Negley's subsequent raid on Chattanooga.